ntorqulu/taxo_classification/README.md

 - `batch_size`: int, size of the batch for the training process.
 See [DataLoader](https://docs.pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader)
 - `bits`: int, number of bits used in the one-hot-encoding codifications of sequences.
 If bits = 0, then the 4xN matrix codification is used.
 See DNA codification section for further information.
 If bits is not None, then k must not be specified in the json.
+- `connected_type`: str, Only for `model_type="connected".
+Connected type model.
+Valid values are "iterative", "densenet", "resnet", "recurrent""
+- `connected_models`: dict[str, str], Only for `model_type="connected"`.
+For each level, the model to be used.
+It can be any of "model_type" parameter values (currently only tested for "nanni_cnn2").
 - `dropout`: Float, probability of an element to be zeroed.
 See [p from Dropout](https://docs.pytorch.org/docs/stable/generated/torch.nn.Dropout.html#torch.nn.Dropout).
 Can be used in the cnn and enhanced_mlp models but those from Nanni 2024, the Dropout is fixed.
 - `epochs`: int, number of epochs to use in the training phase.
 - `eval_frequency`: int, How often to run full evaluation (epochs).